jlutz096/jlutz096/README.md

 Hi!
 I am a senior Computer Science student at Texas A&M Commerce.
 I enjoy all things math and computer science related.
-I am interested in Machine Learning, more specifically Deep Learning.
-I am currently independently learning Keras and PyTorch.
-I am currently working on several projects, which I will eventually get around to adding to this space.
-I am always looking for projects to expand my knowledge and understanding of the Machine Learning world.
+Some of my interests include: Deep Learning, Algorithmic Game Theory, Data Analysis, Applied/Computational Mathematics, Mathematical Modeling and Embedded Systems (IoTs).
 I can be reached at jlutz1@leomail.tamuc.edu.

 <!---